loryfelnunez/roboresto/README.md

 Get all Restaurant(Column) with Inspection(Column)  ex.
 Get all Thai restaurants with Grade B

 ## Running
-AWS t1.micro instance

-Web server running on the same instance as MySQL server (not ideal)
+AWS t1.micro instance - one server running both web app and MySQLr (not ideal)

 Python 2.7